SkyeGamesYT/Bookmarklets/README.md

 A collection of utilities for all kinds of websites!

 # Notice:
+Bookmarklets do **not** work on the newest version of Google Chrome.
 Please Inform me if any of my bookmarklets are Patched!

 https://discord.gg/Ct2vdVU5H3   <--- Make suggestions, or just join for fun!